Content & Social Media

 Sustainable social commerce

 Sustainability is becoming more important for consumers.
-Transparency about production processes and environmental impact influences purchasing decisions.
+Transparency about production processes and environmental impact influences buying decisions.

-Artificial intelligence personalizes product recommendations and content at an individual level.
-AI for growth is becoming essential for competitive social commerce strategies.
+Artificial intelligence personalises product recommendations and content at individual level.
+AI for growth becomes essential for competitive social commerce strategies.

 Social commerce brings legal complexities, especially in Europe with GDPR legislation.